overwolf/overwolf.github.io/docs/start/subscriptions-integration.md

 ---
 id: subscriptions-integration
-title: Integrate Subscriptions in your app
+title: Integrate subscriptions in your app
-sidebar_label: Integrate Subscriptions
+sidebar_label: Integrate subscriptions
 ---

 This article will provide a step by step explanation for how to set up and manage your app's subscription features.
 If you need assistance or encounter issues, talk to us!